Slow-growing counterexamples to the strong Eremenko conjecture: Background

 \subsection{Carath\'{e}odory kernel convergence}

-Here we recall some topological notions that are used when addressing the issue of selecting suitably sized gates simultaneously across the entire tract in Chapter~\ref{sec:gateselection}.
+Here we recall some topological notions that are used when addressing the issue of selecting suitably sized gates simultaneously across the entire tract in Section~\ref{sec:gateselection}.
 Much of the exposition follows that of \cite[5.1]{mcmullen}, \cite[119-123]{carath} and~\cite[Section~1.4]{pomm}.